Tom-Hirschberger/MMM-MQTTbridge/readme.md

 As of version 2.1 it is possible to format the message or [JSONPath-Plus](https://github.com/JSONPath-Plus/JSONPath) result with a `valueFormat` string before it will be compared to the `payloadValue` and will be further processed.
 Look at [valueFormat.md](valueFormat.md) for further details.

 As of version 2.1 it is possible to define complexer `conditions` than only compare the messaage content to the `payloadValue`.
 Look at [conditions.md](conditions.md) for further details.

+As of version 2.3 it is possible to define a `sleep` in the commands of `mqttHook`.
+This way you can pause between two commands.
+If `sleep` is specified the command does not need to define a `notiId`.

 ```js
 var mqttHook = [